schneipp/schneipp/README.md

 ## Outstanding Projects

 * **✈️ AirTrafficMaster 3000**: Fully autonomous runway-control system powered by neural nets.
+* * **🔐✈ AutoPligg 10000**: Fully autonomous link distribution system that led to the introduction of AI as it rendered the old internet obsolete and unusable.
+(Nobel Price pending)
 * **🔐 VaultOfSecrets**: Encryption library storing passwords more securely than Fort Knox.
+Actually it's just a md5() function
 * **👾 RetroRaid**: Browser-based emulator for classic arcade hits, all in WebAssembly.
+Forked all on my own.

 ---